arthurvalls/plant-sickness-detection/README.md

 The dataset consists of images of healthy and sick plants, along with labels indicating the type of sickness.

-To use it in the script **train.py** the dataset strutcture must be like this:
+To use it in the script **train.py** the dataset structure must be like this:

 ```
 dataset